General information

 Pricing is broadly consistent across the major metro markets:

-• Next-day delivery: usually $5 to $10 in metro, sometimes free above an order threshold.
+- Next-day delivery: a small fee in metro, sometimes free above an order threshold.

-• Express Post (1 to 3 business days): $5 to $12, useful for regional and remote postcodes.
+- Express Post (1 to 3 business days): useful for regional and remote postcodes, fee varies.

-• Free delivery: some pharmacies offer free delivery on orders above a threshold, typically $50 to $100, or for ongoing repeat scripts on chronic-disease medications.
+- Free delivery: some pharmacies offer free delivery on orders above a threshold, set by the pharmacy, or for ongoing repeat scripts on chronic-disease medications.

 Some private health insurers and DVA recipients are eligible for delivery rebates or free delivery for chronic-condition scripts.
 Ask your fund or the pharmacy.